rlgnswk/3D_Landmark_Detection/README.md

 '''

 info_2 = module.inference_imgPath(your_img_path)
-'''info_2 - landmarks information for image of your_img_path:
+'''info_2 - landmarks information for an image of your_img_path:
 [
     [pred_ladmks(2D array)],
     [pred_ladmks],